UPDATE: The Legal System and Research of the Islamic Republic of Iran

-Update by Omar Sial and Ershadul Karim
+(Previously updated by Omar Sial & Ershadul Karim in February 2011)

 Table of Contents

 Iran, also called Persia, is a Middle Eastern country located in Southwest Asia.
 It borders Armenia, Azerbaijan, and Turkmenistan to the north, Pakistan and Afghanistan to the east, and Turkey and Iraq to the west.
 In addition, it shares the Persian Gulf waters with Kuwait, Saudi Arabia, Bahrain, Qatar, and the United Arab Emirates.
-Known as Persia until 1935, Iran became an Islamic republic in 1979 after the ruling shah was overthrown by a popular revolution led by the eminent marji' al-taqlid, Ayatullah al-Uzma Imam Khumayni.
-The official name of the country is Islamic Republic of Iran and Islam is the official state religion and the dominant school of law is the Jaafari School, which is the largest branch of Shia jurisprudence.
+Known as Persia until 1935, Iran became an Islamic Republic in 1979 after the ruling shah was overthrown by a popular revolution led by the eminent marji' al-taqlid, Ayatullah al-Uzma Imam Khumayni.
+The official name of the country is Islamic Republic of Iran.
+Islam is the official state religion and the dominant school of law is the Jaafari School, which is the largest branch of Shia jurisprudence.
 The majority of the population is Shi’a Muslims.
 There are also Sunni Muslim, Zoroastrian, Jewish, Christian and Ba’hai minorities though Ba’hai is not a formal religion according to article 13 of the Constitutional of Iran, 1979.